Lebowski89/blog/content/common.md

 ### Key points
    - The common tasks are included in a resources directory in the Ansible directory
    - Each task has generic variables that will be replaced with relevant ones during the play when the role is included using the `ansible.builtin.include_tasks` module
-   - Loops and iterating over hashes is key to reducing the number of required tasks.
+   - Loops and iterating over hashes are key to reducing the number of required tasks.

 ***